ShashwatThakur0/React-Portfolio/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under my permission.